N3mus/N3MUSInGameLeaderboard/SCORE2CHAIN/readme.md

-# Studio Backend API & Unity Integration for Blockchain Score Submission
+# Studio Backend API & Unity/Unreal Integration for Blockchain Score Submission

 ## Overview
 This repository provides the necessary code and documentation for integrating blockchain-based score submissions in your game.
-It is designed for studios to host their own backend API and integrate with Unity to send player scores and match metadata directly to the blockchain.
+It is designed for studios to host their own backend API and integrate with Unity/Unreal to send player scores and match metadata directly to the blockchain.

 **Key Components:**
 - **Backend API (`server.js`)**: A Node.js Express server that signs and submits transactions to the blockchain using the provided smart contract.